Protect little ears with the best volume-limiting headphones for kids

 - No microphone

-Comfy enough to fall asleep in, perfect to pack for travel, kids will love CozyPhone's cutesy designs.

-Best Value: Mpow CH1 Kids Headphones
+Best value: Belkin SoundForm Mini Kids Wireless Headphones

-Ideal for younger children up to three years old, these are volume checked to the lower 85-decibel limit and boast a durable design that can be stretched and twisted by curious hands with a yank-proof cord.
-As they are not wireless, they come in at a lower cost.
+Ideal for younger children up to three years old, these are volume-checked to the lower 85-decibel limit.
+And they boast a durable design that can withstand a few innocent spills here and there.
+Even though the Belkin SoundForm Mini Kids Headphones are wireless, they come in at a lower cost than you would expect.

-With whimsical panda-themed designs, these headphones are available in pale blue or pink.
-The earmuffs are soft, the headband is adjustable, and there is a 3.5mm AUX output port to hook up a second pair of headphones for listening with a parent, sibling, or buddy.
+With a simplistic design, these headphones are available in black, white, blue, and pink.
+The earmuffs are soft and kind against younger ears.
+Your child will get about 30 hours of battery life in one charge, coming down to 28 hours if calls are made using the built-in microphone.
+There's a companion app for Android and iOS devices, and the Bluetooth range covers a generous 30 feet.

 Pros: